Transportation in Virginia: Highways and bridges

 The Virginia State Highway System is an integrated system of roads maintained by the Virginia Department of Transportation (VDOT).
 As of 2005, the VDOT maintains 57082 mi of state highways — the third largest system in the United States, after Texas and North Carolina.
-Interstate 95 and Interstate 81 are the two major north-south highways through Virginia.
+Interstate 95 and Interstate 81 are the two major north–south highways through Virginia.
 The Capital Beltway, Interstate 495 crosses the Potomac River in Alexandria and McLean.
 The Springfield Interchange at the junction of I-95, I-395, and the Capital Beltway, in Springfield, Virginia, south of Washington, D.C. has been reconstructed to improve traffic flow; widening of Woodrow Wilson Bridge was finished in mid-2008.
-Interstate 66, another heavily traveled route into Washington, DC, connects the Capital Beltway to I81 at Front Royal, Virginia.
-Interstate 64 runs east-west through the state, from the terminus in Virginia's southeast in Chesapeake running northwest into Richmond, then west through Charlottesville and into West Virginia and beyond.
+Interstate 66, another heavily traveled route into Washington, DC, connects the Capital Beltway to I-81 at Front Royal, Virginia.
+Interstate 64 runs east–west through the state, from the terminus in Virginia's southeast in Chesapeake running northwest into Richmond, then west through Charlottesville and into West Virginia and beyond.
+Interstate 77 runs north–south through the state running from the North Carolina state line, goes through Wytheville heads through the Big Walker Mountain and then reaches the West Virginia state line.